SiliconLabsSoftware/sisdk-prerelease/wisun_cli_app/wisun_soc_brcli/doc/readme.md

 * Flash the "Wi-SUN Border Router" demonstration to a compatible device.
 * In Simplicity Studio, open a console on the device.
 * Start the Border Router using the CLI command `wisun start_fan11` when using FAN-1.1 PHY configuration type and `wisun start_fan10` in order to use FAN-1.0 Phy configuration type.

-See the associated sections in [QSG181: Wi-SUN SDK Quick Start Guide](https://www.silabs.com/documents/public/quick-start-guides/qsg181-wi-sun-sdk-quick-start-guide.pdf) if you want step-by-step guidelines for each operation.

 ## Wi-SUN Border Router Commands